crypto-willie/PATIML/README.md

 19)  Training Done!
 Export Orginal Model!

 20)  Ready for "Optimize Settings"  make your setting look like the picture!
 DO NOT ENABLE!!!!!
-Fix "TimeOfDAY"
+If you tweak "TimeOfDAY", be sure to fix it.
+FA team enable it!
+Depends on who reading it! ;-)

   <img src="./Pictures_PATIML/Step11_PATIML.jpg">